 Proposals must include the complete name and address of offeror's firm and the name, mailing address, and telephone number of the person the state should contact regarding the proposal.
-Proposals must indicate if the offeror is responding as a fixed-wing broker, helicopter broker, or both.

 Proposals must confirm that the offeror will comply with all provisions in this RFP; and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
 Proposals must be signed by a company officer empowered to bind the company.
 An offeror's failure to include these items in the proposals may cause the proposal to be determined to be non-responsive and the proposal may be rejected.